slott56/slott56.github.io/Pelican/content/blog/2025/06/2025-06-29-an_investment_in_learning.rst

 The dream is to be able to make this claim:

-    "Follow my method and you want pursue some rat-hole right up to a dead end."
+    "Follow my method and you won't waste time digging in some rat-hole right up to a dead end."

 What's nonsensical about this is that there needs to be some level of actual *thinking* going on.